Home » Energy Boosting Breakfasts For Five Different Types of Eaters

-If nothing else, we need to add back some of the water we lost as soon as we get up.
+If nothing else, we need to add back some of the water we’ve lost as soon as we get up.
 But how about breakfast?
 Food rebels that we are, we don’t all have the same breakfast style or needs.
-I’m one for recommending breakfast but I don’t believe everyone must eat solid foods or have a big meal.
+I’m one for recommending breakfast, but I don’t believe everyone must eat solid foods or have a big meal.
 Whatever your eating style, I think there’s an energy-boosting breakfast option to help you run your day better.
 That’s right, even if you are a breakfast skipper.
-And I do think it’s important to address our nutrient-loss sooner in the day than later.
+And I do think it’s important to address our nutrient-loss sooner rather than later in the day.

 Here are good ways for 5 types of eaters to do it:

 1. Breakfast skippers

 If you do intermittent fasting or don’t like to eat breakfast, go for a liquid meal.
 With these 3 simple options, breakfast-skippers can get their energy for the day: by drinking your greens which are packed with iron, having a high protein liquid meal, and having a low-sugar natural energy drink.

 - Green juice– You can grab a low-sugar pressed juice like Pressed Juicery Green 4 on the go or stock them in your refrigerator.

 - Smoothies– If it’s protein that will do it for you, get it from a smoothie made with almond butter, yogurt, and greens, plus a small amount of fruit to sweeten.
 You won’t feel like you ate, but your body, brain, and productivity will thank you later.